 - Toxigenicity tests are usually undertaken by specialist laboratories.

-- Antibiotics are often given.
+- Antibiotics are given to eliminate the organism and prevent spread.
 The antibiotics of choice are usually erythromycin, azithromycin, clarithromycin or penicillin.

 - Patients should be immunised in the convalescent stage because clinical infection does not always induce adequate levels of antitoxin.
 They should receive a complete course or a reinforcing dose according to their age and immunisation history.